google/WebFundamentals/src/README.md

 - Clone this repo
 - Move into the project root directory
-- Install dependencies using npm with `npm install`
+- Install dependencies: `npm install`

 ## Running the build

-- Run the Jekyll build via grunt with `grunt`
+- Run the Jekyll build: `grunt`